Skip to main content

 If you want to make your planning visual, be sure to check out these fun free template planners from Canva or invest in a complete planner on Teachers Pay Teachers.

-If you’re looking for fun lesson ideas, know that there are several groups in BookWidgets where teachers share ready-to-use digital lessons and interactive exercises.
-If you have a BookWidgets account, you can view all of these lesson materials, duplicate them to your own account, edit them if necessary, and then share them with your students.
+In BookWidgets, teachers can share teaching materials in groups.
+If you have a BookWidgets account, you can explore these lesson materials, duplicate them to your own account, adapt them to your needs, and share them with your students.

-Or search for groups related to your profession yourself in the “My groups” section of your account.
+You can also search for groups related to your subject or profession in the "My groups" section of your account.

 Learn more about collaborating in BookWidgets in this recorded webinar.

-In past years, teachers have made the most of our ready-to-use lesson ideas for the first day of the school year.
-You can find them in these blog posts:
+Over the years, many teachers have used our ready-to-use lesson ideas to make the first day of school engaging and memorable.
+Find inspiration in these blog posts:

-A handy and fun way to quickly get to know your students is this fake Facebook profile page (created with the BookWidgets Worksheet Widget) which also asks students to add a photo and pronounce their name.
+A fun way to get to know your new students is by using this fake Facebook profile page, created with the BookWidgets Worksheet Widget.
+Students can introduce themselves, add a photo, and practice pronouncing their own name, helping you connect with them from the very beginning.

 Wrap up

-Do you want to use some examples from this blog post in your lessons?
+We hope this blog post gave you plenty of inspiration to make the most of your summer break.
+Want to use some of the ideas from this blog post in your lessons?
 You’ll find them in this BookWidgets group.

-On behalf of the entire BookWidgets team, we wish you a great summer break and an excellent new school year!
+On behalf of the entire BookWidgets team, we wish you a relaxing summer break and a great start to the new school year!
+Keep being awesome! 🎉☀️

 Dimitri Bongers & Sheryl Place